A GeographicItem is one and only one of [point, line_string, polygon, multi_point, multi_line_string,

 include Shared::SharedAcrossProjects

-# an internal variable for use in super calls, holds a geo_json hash (temporarily)
+# An internal variable for use in super calls, holds a Hash in GeoJSON format (temporarily)

 attr_accessor :geometry